 What is the job of a RTW Coordinator?

-- Engage the doctor to understand the injured worker’s medical condition and determine what specialist medical support he/she needs;
+- Engage the doctor to understand the injured worker’s medical condition and his/ her fitness to work;

-- Engage the employer to understand his/her job duties, identify barriers to and opportunities for recovery and getting back to work; and
+- Engage the employer to provide recommendations on adjusted job duties or conditions, identify barriers to and opportunities for recovery and getting back to work; and

 What are some examples of medical examinations or services the hospital may conduct for my worker?

 Cognitive, psychosocial or post-traumatic issues